ryanmaclean/esrally-docker/README.md

 This docker container is expected to be used as a remote target benchmark.

 Warning: it will download a 250MB+ file and expand it to 3.30GB.
-It will ingest this data into the Elasticsearch cluster that you point it it.
+It will ingest this data into the Elasticsearch cluster that you point it at.

 As the disclaimer will warn you: